awelsh615/Mission-to-Mars/README.md

 # Mission to Mars
 ## Purpose
 The purpose of this project was to scrape the web for data related to the Mars Mission, and then display that data on a website.
+We scraped Mars news, JPL featured image, a table of Mars facts, and photos of Mars' hemispheres.
+After scraping this information, it was saved to a MongoDB database.
+Mongo is a non-SQL database more suited to storing information that is not necessarily in tabular form.

+Finally, I stylized the website by italicizing the Scrape New Data button and resizing the bootstrap columns to show all four hemisphere images on one row.

 ## Resources
 **Data Sources:**